opf/openproject/docs/system-admin-guide/files/external-file-storages/README.md

 For detailed guide on the initial setup, please consult [Nextcloud integration setup guide](../integrations/nextcloud/).

-Please also remember to activate the **File storages** module under [project settings in a respective project](../../user-guide/projects/project-settings/files/).
+Please also remember to add the **File storages** under [project settings in a respective project](../../user-guide/projects/project-settings/files/).

 For instructions on using the integration after the setup has been complete please refer to [Nextcloud integration user guide](../../user-guide/file-management/nextcloud-integration/).